 As a response to help companies mitigate the impact of COVID-19 on Customer Success organizations around the globe.
-CSM Practice conducted a weekly survey to observe potential improvements with how the crisis impacted SaaS companies and customer success management teams.
+CSM Practice conducted a weekly survey to observe potential improvements in how the crisis impacted SaaS companies and customer success management teams.
 We have compiled the results of our 4-week survey.
 We generated an overall analysis of the pandemic effects on Customer Success from around the globe.
 Our COVID-19 survey also focused on uncovering SaaS companies’ plans for returning to working in the office.
 Responses have given us insights that we believe will help any SaaS executive and Customer Success leader make better decisions.
 These results will help them plan the transition process for the “new normal” in an effective manner.
 We encourage you to explore the consolidated results of the survey to improve your understanding of business trends, to implement new customer retention strategies.

 Key survey findings